Fly My Pretties: History

 Founded in Wellington in 2004, the Fly My Pretties cast includes musicians from the Black Seeds, Fat Freddy's Drop, The Phoenix Foundation, Cairo Knife Fight and Paseload to achieve a unique blend of musical styles.
 The group is not a band as such, rather a collection of contemporary musicians who come together to collaborate on songs written by different members of the band.
 The first album featured songs written by Weir, Age Pryor and Samuel Flynn Scott.

 Fly My Pretties performed their first season at Wellington's Bats Theatre over five nights.
-Their first album 'Fly My Pretties Live at Bats' achieved platinum-status and was released internationally in the UK.
+Their first album 'Fly My Pretties Live at Bats' achieved platinum status and was released internationally in the UK.
 The album received six nominations (Best Pop Release, Best Album, Best Producer, Best Cover Art, Best Female Vocalist, Best DVD) and won Best Pop Release at the 2005 bNet New Zealand Music Awards.

-In 2006, Fly My Pretties performed, recorded, and then released a second album, 'The Return of...
+In 2006, Fly My Pretties performed, recorded, and released a second album, 'The Return of...
 Fly My Pretties' which focused on the state of contemporary Aotearoa New Zealand.
-The 2006 shows sold-out nationwide and the second album reached platinum-status.
+The 2006 shows sold out and the second album reached platinum status.
 'The Return of...
 Fly My Pretties' won Best Aotearoa, Roots album at the 2007 New Zealand Music Awards.

 Fly My Pretties toured and recorded a new album in 2009 titled 'Fly My Pretties – A Story'.
-The show was a conceptual extension of the previous two Fly My Pretties outings, expressed via a narrative that connects music, illustration, animation, charity and a message of change into one audiovisual experience.
-The Fly My Pretties story attempts to entertain and reflect on innocence, and the solving of complex problems which might enable a sustainable future.
-With this in mind, the cast put together their songs in just eight rehearsals before taking the show on the road.
+The show was a conceptual extension of the previous two Fly My Pretties outings, connecting music, illustration, animation, charity and a message of change into an audiovisual experience.
+The concept was to entertain and reflect on innocence, and the solving of complex problems which might enable a sustainable future.
+The band put together their songs in eight rehearsals before taking the show on the road.
 The album reached #1 on the top 40 RIANZ album charts.
 The third album was nominated for Best Aotearoa, Roots Album at the 2010 Vodafone new Zealand Music Awards.